Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/markedit.md

 }
 ```

-While the function signature looks a tad complicated (because we're trying to
-make the library as flexible as possible) the body is almost trivial.
-Whenever
+Once you get past the various `'src` lifetime annotations, `impl Trait`, and
-we get another event check whether our matcher matches it, and add a copy of
+closure syntax, this function is pretty simple.
+Whenever we get another event
+check whether our matcher matches it, and add a copy of the desired events to
-the desired events to the stream.
-We want the matched event to also be
+the stream.
+We want the matched event to also be outputted so we always need
-outputted so we always need to add it to the `Writer` buffer.
+to add it to the `Writer` buffer.

-Let's also create an `insert_markdown_before()` function which
+Let's also create an `insert_markdown_before()` function which takes a string
-takes a string of markdown text.
-Most users won't want to be generating a list
+of markdown text.
+Most users won't want to be generating a list of `Event`s
-of `Event`s manually, so this allows us to present a more user-friendly
+manually, so this allows us to present a more user-friendly interface.
-interface.

 ```rust
 // src/rewriters/mod.rs